More FAQs about Hartwood Farm and CSA (Community Supported Agriculture)

 However, even as experienced farmers, we can’t tell in advance what the weather or pest or disease problems may be for that season.
 So we plant extra, and plan for multiple plantings of each crop in case some fail, and have all sorts of emergency supplies and contingency plans on hand.
 Starting in the 2014 season, we actually shortened our season by two weeks, so we have two extra weeks of buffer in the fall in case of any spring weather disasters like a deep freeze!
 We do our best to get all your veggies to you, but we unfortunately can’t guarantee that you will see all your favorite veggies in the best quantity in a given year.

-2013 was actually a pretty hellish year for many CSAs throughout the East Coast, due to unending rain in some areas (unfortunately, this included us), and 2016's drought was a big challenge as well.
-We weathered things fine (but used every one of our contingency plans, including stealing most of our farmers market vegetables for the CSA), but we heard of farms going out of business mid-season, farms having to do very light shares for much of the year, farms taking a few months off in July and August and then running late into December, and more.
-We anticipate weathering any 2017 challenges as well, but just want you all to be informed members that CSA is not completely risk free.
+2017 was actually a pretty hellish year for many CSAs throughout the East Coast, due to unending rain in some areas (unfortunately, this included us), and we had the added fun of dealing with a devastating hail in late June.
+2016 had its own fun with a mega-drought.
+We weathered things fine both years, but used every one of our contingency plans, including stealing most of our farmers market vegetables for the CSA.
+We did hear of farms going out of business mid-season, farms having to do very light shares for much of the year, farms taking a few months off in July and August and then running late into December, and more.
+We anticipate weathering any 2018 challenges as well (after all, we seem to be getting a lot of practice with bad weather!), but just want you all to be informed members that CSA is not completely risk free.

 What does “shared risk” really mean?